red6rick/red6rick.github.io/_posts/2020-05-05-SSH-Tricks.md

 # on local machine
 ssh corp.user@localhost -p 2222

-# maybe? tunnel a proxy for web
+# tunnel a proxy for web
 ssh -D 8888 corp.user@localhost -p 2222

+# then, switch the network settings for proxy...
+# and walla!

 ```